There are several CASB vendors for you to choose from—selecting the right one is the difference between security and risk

 Types of CASB Vendors

-As you begin to research CASB vendors, you will find that there are basically two different types: proxy-based CASBs and API-based CASBs.
+When you research CASB vendors, you will find that there are two different types: proxy-based CASBs and API-based CASBs.
 These refer to the technology used to build the CASB product.

-Proxy-based CASB uses legacy network technology that places a proxy agent between traffic and your cloud applications.
+Proxy-based CASBs use legacy network technology to place a proxy agent between traffic and your cloud applications.
 This proxy will check all incoming and/or outgoing traffic and limit access to the application.
-It is basically doing the same work as your firewall or gateway, but duplicating it in the cloud.
+It is basically does the same work as your firewall or gateway, but duplicates it in the cloud.

-API-based CASB uses cloud applications’ native APIs to secure access to and activity within the app.
-The technology provides better, more reliable cloud security that is supported by Google and Microsoft.
+API-based CASBs use the cloud applications’ native APIs to secure access and activity within the app.
+This technology provides better, more reliable cloud security that is supported by Google and Microsoft.
 And it does not slow down your networks or end users’ access to information in the cloud.

 What to look for in a CASB Vendor

-Different CASB vendors provide different functions, services, and more.
-It’s important to know what is important to you and your information security needs as you explore your CASB vendor options.
-Here is a high-level list of some of the most important features of a CASB solution.
+All CASB vendors provide different functions, services, and more.
+It’s important to know what you and your information security need as you explore your CASB vendor options.
+Here is a high-level list of some of the most important features of a CASB solution:

 Malware & Phishing Threat Protection